HAZberi/coding-problems-js/ALGO-Searching/Readme.md

   - Recursive Case: Initiate the height with 1 because the node exist.
 Find the max height of left and right subtrees and add the result to height.
 Return height.

 - With Breadth First Search
+  - Track the number of nodes in current level.
+Hint: use length of queue in outer loop.
+  - Track the height of tree.
+Initiate height with 0 and increment height if all the nodes in the current level are traversed.
+  - Use an outer loop to keep track of number of nodes in current level and height.
+If there are no nodes in the current level return the height.
+  - Use an inner loop to traverse the current node and add its children to the queue.
+Decrement current node from current level nodes tracker.

+### Validate A Binary Search Tree

+- With Inorder Traversal
+- With a (min-max) range of node values